 Sleep Disorders Center

 At UConn Health, we recognize that good sleep is essential to good health.
-UConn Health’s multidisciplinary Sleep Disorders Center offers expert care to evaluate and treat sleep disorders in adults and children.
+UConn Health’s multidisciplinary Sleep Disorders Center offers expert care to evaluate and treat sleep disorders.

 Common Sleep Disorders